-1. This Agreement, dated as of ,, is entered into by and between en ("Customer") and PJM Interconnection, L.L.C. ("Transmissio n Provider").
-Capitalized terms use ed in this agreement, unless otherwise indicated, shall have the he meanings ascribed to them in th e PJM Tariff ("Tariff").
+1. This Agreement, dated as of ,, is entered into by and between ("Customer") and PJM Interconnection, L.L.C. ("Transmission Provider").
+Capitalized terms use ed in this agreement, unless otherwise indicated, shall have the meanings ascribed to them in the e PJM Tariff ("Tariff").